kubernetes/kube-state-metrics/README.md

 After running the above, if you see `Clusterrolebinding "cluster-admin-binding" created`, then you are able to continue with the setup of this service.

-#### Healthcheck Endpoints
+#### Health check Endpoints

-The following healthcheck endpoints are available (`self` refers to the telemetry port, while `main` refers to the exposition port):
+The following health check endpoints are available (`self` refers to the telemetry port, while `main` refers to the exposition port):

 * `/healthz` (exposed on `main`): Returns a 200 status code if the application is running.
 We recommend to use this for the startup probe.
 * `/livez` (exposed on `main`): Returns a 200 status code if the application is not affected by an outage of the Kubernetes API Server.
-We recommend to using this for the liveness probe.
+We recommend using this for the liveness probe.
 * `/readyz` (exposed on `self`): Returns a 200 status code if the application is ready to accept requests and expose metrics.
 We recommend using this for the readiness probe.

 Note that it is discouraged to use the telemetry metrics endpoint for any probe when proxying the exposition data.